-Chyawanprash is an Ayurvedic herbal jam that has been used for millennia to restore health and promote longevity in the human body.
+Chyawanprash is an Ayurvedic herbal jam that has been used for millennia to restore health, increase overall vitality, and promote longevity in the human body.

 Authentically prepared Chyawanprash is made from amalaki (or amla fruit), a variety of medicinal herbs and spices, ghee, sesame oil, and a sweetener, like honey and/or jaggery.
 This potent concoction of ingredients results in a powerful superfood formula that brings nutrients and restorative benefits deep into the body’s tissues.

 Chyawanprash Health Benefits

 There are a number of health benefits attributed to Chyawanprash, many of which have stood up to Western scientific scrutiny.